jayfuku/What-to-Watch/README.md

 # What to Watch

-What to watch is a web app which allows you to get an anime recommendation based on your myAnimeList (MAL) plan-to-watch (PTW) list.
+What to watch is a web app which allows you to get an anime recommendation based on your myanimelist.net (MAL) plan-to-watch (PTW) list.

 The web app can be accessed at https://whattowatchimp.herokuapp.com/